hellomohit722/git-mosh/03 Browsing History/03- Viewing the History.md

 # 03- Viewing the History

 We are going to view in more detail the `git log` command.
-Wit this command, as we know we can see in more detail the commit history.
-It gives us teh following output.
+With this command, as we know we can see in more detail the commit history.
+It gives us the following output.

 ```zsh
 commit b9e25dff4873a1db8cd615784a485d4ab7854e14 (HEAD -> main, origin/main)